corcorana/restingIAF/iaf_short.md

 Next, we investigated the performance of the SGF routine under more ecologically valid spectral conditions.
 This involved creating alpha signals that were comprised of a set of neighbouring frequency components from different channels.
 We did this by sampling an 'actual'/'measured' alpha frequency per channel from a truncated Gaussian distribution centered at the randomly sampled target (selected as for the single component simulation) for each simulated (sub)component (targets chosen uniformly from the standard alpha band, as above).
-The tails of the Gaussian were truncated $\pm$ 2.5 Hz from its mean / target frequency.
+The tails of the Gaussian were truncated $\pm$ 2.5 Hz from its mean/target frequency.
 Alpha signals were thus constructed by creating a weighted average of frequencies within this distribution; in other words, a Gaussian blur was applied to the frequency-domain signal in order to generate a mixture of alpha waves in the time domain.

 Constructed alpha signals were again combined with random pink noise signals at a specified SNR.